SaiedAlshahrani/Egyptian-Wikipedia-Scanner/README.md

 ## Application Local Run:
-The application is publicly hosted online on Streamlit Community Cloud and Hugging Face Spaces, yet if you desire to run the application locally on your machine, follow these steps.
+This web-based application is publicly hosted online on Streamlit Community Cloud and Hugging Face Spaces, yet if you desire to run the application locally on your machine, follow these steps.

 1- Clone the application's GitHub repository to your machine.
 Use this command in your terminal: